GiggioG/thermal-printer/WRITE_UP.md

 focus on finding out which activityType the PrintPreviewActivity class had, and this lead to nothing, just half a day of my live wasted.

-While searching for that, I discovered the class `com.Utils.PrinterModel` and the util class for creating the `PrinterModel`s - `com.Utils.PrintModelUtils`.
+While I was searching for that, I discovered the class `com.Utils.PrinterModel` and the util class for creating the `PrinterModel`s - `com.Utils.PrintModelUtils`.
 The former held every possible attribute for a printer and the latter creates a PrinterModel instance presumably for every model, supported by the app.

 In `PrinterModel` there was a big function that just assigns certain fields to its arguments, and it was called in `PrintModelUtils` for each model.
 The